+A08 UFF 01 2025-06-18

+June 18, 2025 UFF 01

+Article 8

-- (5) If the maximum size of a study abroad program is limited by the nature or location of the program, if a 9-month employee chooses to take a smaller number of students, or if the minimum is not met but the employee still wishes to lead the program, the 9-month employee may volunteer in writing to opt out of receiving any summer supplemental compensation other than travel, housing, and pre-determined expense reimbursement. - (6) If a 9-month employee is teaching a credit-bearing course in a study abroad program during the fall or spring semester, or a spring extended semester, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
-If the course is taught on an overload basis, the employee shall be compensated. - (7) If a 12-month employee is teaching a credit-bearing course in a study abroad program, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
-If the course is taught on an overload basis, the employee shall be compensated. - 8.9 Reclassification of an Employee to a Non-Unit Classification.
-Employees shall be provided written notice fourteen days in advance, where practicable, when the University proposes to reclassify the employee to a classification that is not contained in the bargaining unit.
-The University will notify the local UFF Chapter of such a proposed reclassification within a reasonable period after the department/unit recommends such a reclassification to Academic Affairs.
-The employee may request a review of such action consistent with the provisions of Article 28.
-The UFF may discuss such action pursuant to Article 2, Consultation.
+(6) If a 9-month employee is teaching a credit-bearing course in a study abroad program during the fall or spring semester, or a spring extended semester, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
+If the course is taught on an overload basis, the employee shall be compensated.

+- (7) If a 12-month employee is teaching a credit-bearing course in a study abroad program, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
+If the course is taught on an overload basis, the employee shall be compensated. - 8.98 Reclassification of an Employee to a Non-Unit Classification.
+Within 30 days of the effective date of the reclassification of an employee to a non-unit classification, the University shall provide UFF a written notification of the reclassification which states the name of the employee, the rank and discipline of the employee, the employee's unit and division, and the employee's new appointment.

+Commented [RC3]: We feel 30 days is sufficient notification.